Len Johnson (footballer)

 Leslie Albert "Len" Johnson (6 July 1908 – 24 January 1942) was an Australian rules footballer who played with Essendon and North Melbourne in the Victorian Football League (VFL).
 He died in an accident while serving with the Second AIF during World War II.

 Family

 One of the eight children of Albert Henry Johnson, and Margaret Johnson, née O'Keefe, Leslie Albert Johnson was born in Elsternwick, Victoria on 6 July 1908 (his birth was registered as "Albert Lesley Johnson").

 His mother died on 26 June 1918, aged 40, when Len was only 10.
 His father, a handyman who had to travel widely for his work, leaving his youngest son in the hands of his daughters, and assuming that his eldest son, Dan (known as Edward), could look after himself, and delivered his three other sons, Len, Eric, and Patrick over to the Society of Saint Vincent de Paul's Boys Orphanage in Cecil Street, South Melbourne.

 Football

 He was equal leading goalkicker for Essendon in the 1929 VFL season, and in one game kicked nine goals.
-He then played and coached in Tasmania, including at the Longford, Nhill and Griffith clubs.
+He then played and coached in Tasmania, including at the Longford, Griffith and Nhill.